THE BEGINNER KIT

 This will be a flat piece of fabric worked in horizontal rows using the single crochet (sc) stitch.
 Single crochet is a one of the simplest stitches in crochet and is very common.
 This piece is the bottom of your bag.

-• Make a single crochet by inserting your hook in the "V" of the second chain from your hook, then yarn over and pull a loop of yarn through the V.
+Make a sc by inserting your hook in the "V" of the second chain from your hook, then yarn over and pull a loop of yarn through the V.

-• Make a sc in each ch across.
+Make a sc in each ch across.
+At the end, turn your work around.

 How to Make a Granny Square